jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Thanadaemon.md

 RacialMods:
 Languages: Abyssal, Draconic, Infernal; telepathy 100 ft.
 SQ:
+SpecialAbilities:
+  Draining Weapon (Su): >
+    A thanadaemon's energy drain attack functions through any melee weapon it wields.
+  Fear Gaze (Su): >
-SpecialAbilities: Draining Weapon (Su) A thanadaemon's energy drain attack functions through any melee weapon it wields.
-Fear Gaze (Su) Cower in fear for 1d6 rounds, 30 feet, Will DC 21 negates.
+    Cower in fear for 1d6 rounds, 30 feet, Will DC 21 negates.
 This is a mind-affecting fear effect.
 The save DC is Charisma-based.
+  Soul Crush (Su): >
-Soul Crush (Su) A thanadaemon can crush a soul gem (see cacodaemon) as a standard action to gain fast healing 15 for 15 rounds (this is a standard action).
+    A thanadaemon can crush a soul gem (see cacodaemon) as a standard action to gain fast healing 15 for 15 rounds (this is a standard action).
 This action condemns the crushed soul to Abaddon- resurrecting this victim requires a DC 28 caster level check.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: